Updated on May 10, 2023

 The accepted payment methods with FastComet are by Credit/Debit Card and via PayPal.
-The accepted credit/debit cards are Visa, Maestro, MasterCard, and American Express (AMEX).
+The accepted credit/debit cards are Visa, Maestro, MasterCard, Discover and American Express (AMEX).

 Let's go over the payment methods in detail and give some thorough information about all your options.